Browse the shelves of any supermarket, and you’ll probably notice that a new category of products has emerged.

 Once in the blood, FFAs trigger the production of ketone bodies, which occurs inside the liver.
 The process, termed “ketogenesis,” results in elevated levels of ketone bodies in the liver, including beta-hydroxybutyrate (BHB), acetoacetate (AcAc), and acetone.

-Long ago, when cavepeople went long periods without an external source of energy, ketosis ensured they could not only survive periods of starvation, but allow for high-level body and brain function.4 Food needed to be hunted or gathered, and ketones provided the energy to do so.
+Long ago, when cavepeople went long periods without an external source of energy, ketosis ensured they could not only survive periods of starvation, but allow for high-level body and brain function.

 For most of us, food availability today is nothing like that of prehistoric humans.